 Kern’s narratives were often the product of collaboration with performance artist Lydia Lunch, who found tremendous inspiration in newspaper headlines about murder, suicide and rape.
 The narrative devices of these short films have a shocking similarity to the drive-in rape revenge genre films popular at the turn of the decade.
 Yet the swipe transitions, and the abrasive use of punk music recall the inherent artifice the filmmakers observed on cable television.
 The violence and explicit sex of these films goes beyond exploitation, flirting with the snuff genre of pornography.
 Where this dispelled much consideration by critics, to some it followed the basic pattern of the avant-garde, and spelled an intelligent fusion of specific techniques with even more specific content.
 One could even argue that the transgressive film movement was heading in directions that didn’t seem that far off from the mainstream of the mid-eighties, and that even seem tame today when compared to what one can find on the internet.

 Either way, one cannot ignore the necessity of the transgressive expression in its moment.
 In many ways these films were more easily accessible to an audience in the eighties than they are today when we consider how quickly Richard Kern was able to transition from the underground to the mainstream with his Sonic Youth music video Death Valley 69 (1985).
-It would be negligent not to observe that with Death Valley 69 Kern landed a spot on MTV programming, giving over to that which he initial expressed against.
+It would be negligent not to observe that with Death Valley 69 Kern landed a spot on MTV programming, giving over to that which he initially opposed.
 Beyond this one instance the transition of transgressive tactics into the mainstream is much more subtle because it remains a degree removed from the mainstream.
-Indeed the sexual violence of the transgressive movement would first be echoed in Todd Haynes’ film Poison and later in Quentin Tarantino’s Reservoir Dogs.
-It is a common mistake to assume Reservoir Dogs and Poison are the primary texts for the types of violence common in nineties American Independent films, negating any correlation, no matter how obvious today, with the films of Kern and Zedd.
+Indeed the sexual violence of the transgressive movement would first be echoed in Todd Haynes’ film Poison.
+It is a common mistake to assume films like Reservoir Dogs and Poison are the primary texts for the types of violence common in nineties American Independent films, negating any correlation, no matter how obvious today, with the films of Kern and Zedd.